bernsteinmatt/netsuite-utilities/README.md

 - Date range filtering
 - Virtual scrolling for large datasets
 - Expandable log entries
+- **Side Panel support** - open in Chrome's side panel for persistent access while browsing

 **Keyboard shortcut:** `Ctrl/Cmd + Shift + L`

+### Side Panel Mode

+The SuiteQL Editor and Script Log Viewer can be opened in Chrome's side panel, allowing you to:

+- **Keep tools visible** while navigating NetSuite pages
+- **Switch between tools** using keyboard shortcuts - if the side panel is open, new tools open there automatically
+- **Sync queries and schema** between dialog and side panel modes
+- **Configure display mode** per tool in the extension settings

+To use side panel mode:
+1. Open a tool via keyboard shortcut or the extension popup
+2. Click the side panel icon in the toolbar to switch modes
+3. Once the side panel is open, subsequent tool shortcuts will open in the panel

 ### SuiteScript Module Loader